adriangalilea/e-id/README.md

 ## todo

+- [ ] feat: preserve state when switching tabs using [zustand](https://github.com/pmndrs/zustand/blob/main/docs/guides/nextjs.md)
+- [ ] feat: /about how to add emoji domain to twitter
 - [ ] feat: every social component integration should be a component that handles if it's editing or visualising, if visualising is where I'll add analytics
-- [ ] feat: /about how to add emoji domain to twitter
-- [ ] feat: instant changelog from github
 - [ ] feat: instead of /about do about.e-id.to
-- [ ] feat: preserve state when switching tabs using [zustand](https://github.com/pmndrs/zustand/blob/main/docs/guides/nextjs.md)
   - [ ] [branch](https://github.com/adriangalilea/e-id/tree/edit-tabs-preserve-state)
-- [ ] feat: remove highlighted from comment section visually
-- [ ] feat: allow to unpinp higlight
 - [x] feat: list of forbidden handles
   - [x] I don't need auth because it has higher priority than [username]
   - [x] /null path to edit null username